 When readers report that they are addicted to ice, it sends off alarm signals for us.
 Craving ice like this (quite different from preferring a little ice in your drinking water) is often linked to mineral deficiencies, especially iron or zinc.
 It is important to get to the root of the problem and correct it.
-The deficiency can cause serious health concerns; cracking ice with the teeth can damage them; and the cause of the deficiency may also be dangerous and needs to be uncovered.
+The deficiency can cause serious health concerns.
+For example, cracking ice with the teeth can damage them.
+What’s more, the cause of the deficiency may also be dangerous.
+Doctors should investigate what is driving this behavior.

 What Does Craving Ice Mean?

 Q. I used to crave ice just like a drug addict.
 The first thing in the morning I had to have it.
 I would get a large soft drink and ask for extra ice.
-I didn’t care about the pop-it was the ice I wanted.
+The pop didn’t matter to me–it was the ice I wanted.

-I went to my doctor for a check up because I felt tired and would get out of breath easily.
-My test showed that I was severely anemic, with a blood count of six.
+When I saw my doctor for a check up because I felt tired and short of breath, a test showed that I was severely anemic, with a blood count of six.
 My physician was so concerned that he called me at home the next evening and told me not to exert myself in any way until they did further testing.

 This had happened so gradually that I didn’t realize I was slowly bleeding to death.
 Further tests showed I had an iron deficiency caused by extremely heavy periods.
 Iron supplements quickly brought my count up to normal ranges, and my cravings for ice went away immediately.
 They never returned, though it has been many years.